 Here

 P0 and p1 \in F_2[x] denote the public moduli of the polynomial SSS [10, 11] and s \in F_2[x] denotes the intermediate secret value.
-The formulae for these moduli, secret and participants’ shares follow directly from the definition of polynomial SSS construction.
+The formulae for these moduli, secret and participants’ shares directly follow from the definition of polynomial SSS construction.

 2. More discussions on the figure 1 and 2 should be added.
 The current version is not easy to understand.

-In short, Figure 1 describes the mobile client protection both in online and offline mode.
+Figure 1 describes the mobile client protection both in online and offline mode.
 In online mode, the client has the possibility to connect to the server and the security of the client is enhanced by the server-backed up mechanisms.
-On the contrary, in offline mode the client’s security is supported by the standalone mechanisms.
+On the other hand, in offline mode the client’s security is supported by the standalone mechanisms.
 Additionally, the mobile client protection is enhanced by the threat intelligence unit providing the constant monitoring and analysis.

 Figure 2 depicts the client-side protection mechanisms.
-The client should support 4 subsystems: encryption subsystem that contains the procedures of encryption and decryption, storage subsystem that provides the downloaded shares and key storage protection, threat intelligence unit that provides the constant monitoring and the communication subsystem.
-In short, all security procedures are connected to 4 operations: file request and receiving, encryption and decryption, file and key storing, monitoring and analysis.
+The client should support 4 subsystems: i) encryption subsystem that contains the procedures of encryption and decryption; ii) storage subsystem that provides the downloaded shares and key storage protection; iii) threat intelligence unit that provides the constant monitoring, and iv) the communication subsystem.
+In short, all security procedures are connected to 4 groups of operations: file request and receiving; encryption and decryption; file and key storing; monitoring and analysis.

 3. The figure 8 should be explained more in detail.

-Here the master key on the upper level is computed by means of SSS (section 5.3).
+As it is possible to be observed in Figure 8, the master key on the upper level is computed by means of SSS (section 5.3).
 It serves for decrypting the ABE key storage (section 5.2).
-The ABE key allow the user finally to decrypt the permanent file share keys.
-Further, the file share can be decrypted by means of AES
+The ABE key allows the user finally decrypt the permanent file share keys.
+Further, the file share can be decrypted by means of AES.

 THIS IS A CORRECTION: